danielhrisca/asammdf/README.md

 * chardet : to detect non-standard unicode encodings
 * PyQt4 or PyQt5 : for GUI tool
 * pyqtgraph : for GUI tool and Signal plotting
+* matplotlib : as fallback for Signal plotting

 # Benchmarks